A revolutionary 3-4-3 tactical concept inspired by Alonso's Leverkusen, adapted for Real Madrid with Trent, Mbappé, and Bellingham at the core

 According to reports, Bayer Leverkusen manager Xabi Alonso will be replacing Carlo Ancelotti at Real Madrid this summer when the Italian leaves Los Blancos to take over the Brazil National Team.

-Xabi Alonso famously won the Bundesliga for the first time in Bayer
+Xabi Alonso famously won the Bundesliga for the first time in Bayer Leverkusen's history, winning the league as Invincibles, before following up the league success with a DFB-Pokal win to secure a sensational domestic double.

 Firstly, let's have a look at how I came up with my unique tactical concept.